 This means that using your smartphone, you can easily identify home price trends, comparable home values, and much more.
 On the other hand, you won’t get a definitive estimate directly through the Trulia app.
 Still, being able to view comparable prices and trends in a flash is useful if you’re evaluating properties while on the go.

 Trulia can also prove useful if you’re planning to do more research about a neighborhood.
 Using the app you can check out their neighborhood map to determine where the nearest schools are, review tips from locals, and even view the neighborhood through a virtual tour.
 This can be hugely helpful to determine how valuable the location of a property is.

 Redfin updates its website and app data every 5 minutes using data gained from MLS databases and other publicly available sources.
-This gives them a lower margin of error on home valuations than even Zillow can provide.
-Like other home value estimators, Redfin uses the property address to offer an estimate of the current market value, and further estimates as to what the property will be worth in the next five years.
+Quick access to MLS data gives them a lower margin of error on home valuations, making it even more accurate than the Zillow estimate.
+Like other home valuation tools, Redfin uses the property address to offer an estimate of the current market value, and further estimates as to what the property will be worth in the next five years.

 FlipScout may be one of the newer additions to the list of home value estimators, but its unique features cannot be underestimated.

 Made by the loan company New Silver, FlipScout was built specifically to find undervalued or pre-foreclosure flip properties.
 This free tool makes use of publicly available data and other intelligence options to help investors locate distressed homes with high potential for house flipping.

 The company has recently also launched FlipScout for Rent, allowing buy-and-hold investors to find rental properties with the potential to make a good ROI.
 The FlipScout portal allows you to calculate rehab costs, see the estimated rental income, and much more for properties around the country.

 Another great feature of FlipScout is its email alert system.
 If you can’t find a property suitable to your specifications, you can set up search parameters that will notify you by email when the right one is listed.